Michigan

 Ban the box in state employment

-In September 2018, Governor Rick Snyder issued E.D.
-No. 2018-4, directing that state departments and agencies shall not include questions about criminal history or convictions in job postings or applications, but these inquiries and background checks may be conducted later in the hiring process.
+In September 2018, Governor Rick Snyder issued Executive Directive No. 2018-4, directing that state departments and agencies shall not include questions about criminal history or convictions in job postings or applications, but these inquiries and background checks may be conducted later in the hiring process.
 Excluded are positions for which state or federal law prohibits hiring candidates with criminal histories.
 Also excluded are the Departments of State and Attorney General, which are encouraged to comply voluntarily.

 Misdemeanor arrest records

-1. In 2002 conviction was made a permanent bar to jury service; previously a person was ineligible only while “under sentence for a felony at the time of jury selection.”
+1. In 2002, a conviction was made a permanent bar to jury service; previously a person was ineligible only while “under sentence for a felony at the time of jury selection.”
 See Mich.
 Comp.
 Laws § 600.1307a(1)(e) (2002), amended by 2002 Mich.
 Pub.
 Acts 739.
-Court rules provided that a convicted person could be challenged for cause based on his conviction.
+Court rules provided that an “unqualified juror” (which includes a convicted person) could be challenged for cause.
 Mich.
 Ct.
 R. 2.511(D)(2), 6.412(D).
 See United States v.
 Driscoll, 970 F.2d 1472 (6th Cir.
 1992), cert. denied, 506 U.S. 1083 (1993) (upholding challenge for cause under Mich.
 Ct.
 R. 2.511(D)(2)).
 But see Froede v.
 Holland Ladder & Mfg.
 Co., 523 N.W.2d 849, 851-52 (Mich.
 Ct.
 App.
 1994) (disagreeing with Sixth Circuit’s conclusion in Driscoll that right to serve on a jury is not automatically restored upon completion of sentence); People v.
 LeGrone, 517 N.W.2d 270, 272 n.1 (Mich.
 Ct.
 App.
 1994), appeal denied, 527 N.W.2d 520 (Mich.
 1994) (raising question whether Mich.
 Comp.
 Laws § 600.1307a(1)(e) takes precedence over Mich.
 Ct.
 R. 2.511).

 2. In Lewis-El v.
 Sampson, 649 F.3d 423 (6th Cir.
 2011), the court of appeals held that a change to Michigan’s commutation procedures did not implicate ex post facto concerns because the petitioner did not show prejudice: “In fact, [prejudice] would be almost impossible to demonstrate considering that the decision to commute a prisoner’s sentence is so tied to the personal predilections of the person occupying the governor’s office.”

-4. Prior to 2014, set-aside was available only for one conviction, either felony or misdemeanor, and the only permissible priors were “minor offenses,” defined as a misdemeanor or ordinance violation for which the maximum permissible imprisonment did not exceed 90 days, for which the maximum permissible fine did not exceed $1,000.00, and that was committed by a person who is not more than 21 years of age. § 780.621(10).
+5. Prior to 2014, set-aside was available only for one conviction, either felony or misdemeanor, and the only permissible priors were “minor offenses,” defined as a misdemeanor or ordinance violation for which the maximum permissible imprisonment did not exceed 90 days, for which the maximum permissible fine did not exceed $1,000.00, and that was committed by a person who is not more than 21 years of age. § 780.621(10).
 Multiple charges in a single case were counted as separate convictions.
 See People v.
 Blachura, 440 N.W.2d 1, 2 (Mich.
 Ct.
 App.
 1989) (person convicted of five counts of perjury ineligible since each count deemed a separate conviction).

-5. (1) Upon the entry of an order under section 1, the court shall send a copy of the order to the arresting agency and the department of state police.
+6. (1) Upon the entry of an order under section 1, the court shall send a copy of the order to the arresting agency and the department of state police.
 (2) The department of state police shall retain a nonpublic record of the order setting aside a conviction and of the record of the arrest, fingerprints, conviction, and sentence of the applicant in the case to which the order applies.
 Except as provided in subsection (3), this nonpublic record shall be made available only to a court of competent jurisdiction, an agency of the judicial branch of state government, the department of corrections, a law enforcement agency, a prosecuting attorney, the attorney general, or the governor upon request and only for the following purposes:

 (a) Consideration in a licensing function conducted by an agency of the judicial branch of state government.